phalcon/documentation/docs/application-micro.md

 $app->mount($invoices);
 ```

-Lastly you need the [Phalcon\Url][mvc-url] component to generate URLs for the named routes.
+Lastly, you need the [Phalcon\Url][mvc-url] component to generate URLs for the named routes.

 ```php
 <?php